Braintree, Essex: Roman invasion

-When the Romans invaded they built two roads; a settlement developed at the junction of these roads, but was later abandoned when the Romans left Britain.
-The town was recorded in the Domesday Book of 1086, where it was named "Branchetreu", and consisted of 30 acre in the possession of Richard, son of Count Gilbert.
+When the Romans invaded, they built two roads; a settlement developed at the junction of these roads but was later abandoned when the Romans left Britain.
+The town was recorded in the Domesday Book of 1086, where it was named "Branchetreu", and consisted of 30 acre in possession of Richard, son of Count Gilbert.
 Pilgrims used the town as a stopover and the size of the town increased, leading the Bishop of London to obtain a market charter for the town in 1190.

 Flemish cloth trades

 As early as the 14th century, Braintree was processing and manufacturing woollen cloth, a trade it was involved with until the late 19th century.
 The town prospered from the 17th century when Flemish immigrants made the town famous for its wool cloth trade.
 They took the then current manufacturing methods to a finer detail, and the main markets for the production in the Braintree area were mainly abroad, notably in Spain or Portugal.
 In 1665, the Great Plague killed 865 out of the population of just 2,300 people.